abelit/book-BuildArchlinux/development/developtools/sublimetext.md

 ```

 ### [Emmet](http://emmet.io/)
+Emmet is a plugin for many popular text editors which greatly improves HTML & CSS workflow:
 #### How to install

 *Warning:* this plugin may not work at all in some OSes since it written in JavaScript and uses [PyV8](http://code.google.com/p/pyv8/) and [Google V8](https://developers.google.com/v8/) binaries to run.
 If you experience problems or editor crashes please [fill an issue](https://github.com/sergeche/emmet-sublime/issues).